 That was it and so, nevertheless in 1960, Nigeria introduced a version of an anthem.
 “Nigeria We Hail Thee.”
 So, we try to single out all those things.
 Then, I understand it was mere lip service.
 The words did not sink down into the heart of even those who formulated it…because of the political debacle, it became clear to me that there was a hypocrisy in the song.
 However, in secondary school too, the boundaries of my educational classmates expanded.
 They included South Africans, Cameroonians, of course, again Yorubas were there and my classmates were also from Efik, Calabar area.
 So, we all continued to blend as individuals.
 Nobody considered the other tribe to be superior at the time.

-My brother was in Makurdi and barely escaped [the violence that broke out in northern Nigeria after the January coup].
+My brother was in Makurdi and barely escaped [the violence that broke out in northern Nigeria before war].
 In fact, wasn’t easy for him.
-By then, of course, I was him in 1963 at Makurdi, 1964 he was still at Makurdi before he was posted to Lagos and it was from Lagos that he came down.
+By then, of course, I was with him in 1963 at Makurdi, 1964 he was still at Makurdi before he was posted to Lagos and it was from Lagos that he came down.
 Many of his items were carried away from him.
 Let me just put it that way.
 He lost them as they came to River Niger.

 The Lagos area, there were much slaughter in that area